catssifi/ServerSynchronizer/README.md

 #### Prerequisites

-1) This software has been fully developed and built and run in Mac OS X and Linux Ubuntu 14.10.
+1) This software has been fully developed and built and run on Mac OS X and Linux Ubuntu 14.10.
 It should work in future versions.

 2) To build the application you need [sbt](http://www.scala-sbt.org/).
 You can download it from [http://www.scala-sbt.org/download.html](http://www.scala-sbt.org/download.html) website, or you can just find sbt in your favourite package manager (`apt-get`, `yum` or other).